NCS / AWS Softball 4 Seniors, Rules

 D. Pitcher/Batter will have a ball/strike called if exceeding rule C.

 D. Each teams will get a maximum of 3 offensive and 3 defensive timeouts per game of up to thirty seconds.

 E. Pitchers must face forward while delivering pitch.

 F. Batters will start with a 1 & 1.
 No foul to waste on third strike.

 G. If a screen is used it cannot be moved/removed once pitch is delivered.
 A new pitcher may remove the screen.

 4.11 Managers time out.
-1 per inning no more than 30 seconds in length.
+3 per game on offense and defense no more than 30 seconds in length.